 It is essential that all candidates read this information before completing the application form.

-Applicants should be no more than 32 years of age on 1 December 2012, with aggregates as follows:
+Applicants should be no more than 32 years of age on 1 January 2021, with aggregates as follows:

 Copies of national identity cards or passports showing date of birth must be provided.

 Stage 1 Submission of completed application form

 Candidates will be heard by different juries at the auditions and finals, but with the same chairman for both juries.
 Your performance at the audition will not be taken into account when the finals jury reaches its decision.
 The decisions of either jury are final and are not open to discussion or correspondence.

 The Award concerts